This tutorial shows how to create a Telecom Financial Model in Excel.

 To calculate the service revenues, multiply the number of connected users by the service uptake % assumption.
 Then, multiply the number by a monthly service fee.
 For instance, if there are 100 connected users, 80% of them using broadband, and a monthly fee in a given period is $40, the broadband monthly revenue will equal $3,200 (i.e. 100 users x 80% x $40 = $3,200).

-Note the model allows to increase pricing and changes the blend of service uptake over time, which will affect the average revenue per user.
+Note that the model allows for an increase in pricing and changes the blend of service uptake over time, affecting the average revenue per user.

 Learn More: Visit my tutorial on How to Build a Cash Flow Forecast in Excel for more examples of using growth projections to model revenues.

 Step 3.
 Calculate Direct Operating Costs in a Telecom Financial Model